-A light and airy sugar free cheesecake keto mousse recipe that's quick and easy to prepare.
+A light and airy sugar-free cheesecake keto mousse recipe that's quick and easy to prepare.
 This low carb dessert is great with chocolate or fruit sauce.

-Now I’ve got another great recipe to share with all you low carb fans.
-Sugar free cheesecake keto mousse!
+But, before I do, I've got another great recipe to share with all of you low carb fans.

 And the best part is that it's one of the quickest low carb desserts you can make.
-Plus it only uses only six ingredients that you likely already have.
+Plus, it only uses only six ingredients that you likely already have.

 For this recipe, you start by putting a block of cream cheese in a mixing bowl. (photo 1) For this sugar free cheesecake keto mousse, I use it right out of the refrigerator.

-To soften the cheese, I put it in the microwave for about 30 seconds and then stir it up with a fork. (photo 2) It's important to start with softened cream cheese, otherwise you could end up with lumps.
+To soften the cheese, I put it in the microwave for about 30 seconds and then stir it up with a fork (photo 2).
+It's important to start with softened cream cheese, otherwise you could end up with lumps.

-At this point, it's time to add sweetener and flavor extracts. (photos 3 & 4) I love using a mix of erythritol and stevia along with stevia extract powder.
-But feel free to use the sweetener(s) of your choice.
+At this point, it's time to add sweetener and flavor extracts (photos 3 & 4).
+I love using a mix of erythritol and stevia along with stevia extract powder.
+But, feel free to use the sweetener(s) of your choice.

 You can always taste test to get the amount right of sweetener.
-The recipe needs about 1/2 to 3/4 of sugar replacement depending on how sweet you like it.
+The recipe needs about ½ to ¾ of sugar replacement depending on how sweet you like it.

 For the extracts, I use vanilla and lemon.
-However, feel free to experiment with different ones to change up the taste.
+However, feel free to experiment with different ones to change up the taste!

-However, to get the airy texture, you'll want to incorporated the cream by folding it in first (photo 5) which prevents too much deflation.
-Then the entire mixture is whipped together (photo 6) with an electric mixer.
+However, to get the airy texture, you'll want to incorporate the cream by folding it in first (photo 5) which prevents too much deflation.
+Then, the entire mixture is whipped together (photo 6) with an electric mixer.

 I see real possibilities with this recipe.
 You could dress this one up with some sweet cinnamon almond meal sprinkles to mimic graham cracker crumbs and add some drizzled strawberry sauce for a strawberry cheesecake parfait.

-Maybe you want to put some chocolate shavings on top of the sugar free cheesecake keto mousse.
-Or maybe you prefer a low carb fruit sauce.
+Maybe you want to put some chocolate shavings on top of the sugar-free cheesecake keto mousse.
+Or, maybe you prefer a low carb fruit sauce.

 For a quick topping, I sprinkled sugar free chocolate chips on each serving.
 Another option would be to double the recipe and use it as a light and airy no-bake cheesecake filling.

 I enjoyed this low carb cheesecake mousse so much that I'm already planning to make it again.
-But I may change up the flavors next time.
+But, I may change up the flavors next time.

 A chocolate or berry cheesecake flavor would surely be tasty.
 There's practically endless possibilities with this simple keto dessert with heavy whipping cream and cream cheese.